microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 Some possible optimizations:

 -   Omit the common parts of the paths in the node (as described above).
+-   Compress repeated prefixes withing the nodes.
+    This is distinct from the above because its about compressing prefixes shared by some but not all entries in the b-tree node.
+-   Store large keys/paths out of line.
+    Very deep trees can result portions of keys being store in a node that are larger than the target blob size.
+    These can be chunked and stored out of line.
+    This can increase blob fetches when navigating in deep subtrees trees, but mitigates the cost of having such deep trees when navigating to their siblings and the upper parts of them.
+    This effectively makes the B-Tree more like the logical tree, adding extra depth to the portions of the B-Tree that are storing very deep trees.
+    This has the same issues (the update cost when stored in an immutable blobs store being proportional to the depth), and could be mitigated with the same approach (an indirection table use to break up particularly long paths).
 -   Model sequence indexes such that inserts usually don't have to change the indexes of other nodes in the sequence (ex: allow inserting at 2.5, instead of moving everything above 3 over one and inserting at 3).
     As long as the keys still sort in the right order, it should work fine, but can result in keys getting longer.
     May involve occasionally normalizing the indexes in a sequence to shorten indexes where inserts keep happening.
 -   Subtrees could be used as values in the tree instead of just the leaf values, allowing any of the Logical Node Tree optimizations in the section above to be applied to leaf subtrees.
+-   Heuristically inline trees into interior nodes.
+    This benefits cases like breadth first traversal when the inlined trees have lower depth (in the logical tree) than large subtrees between them.

 Limitations:

 -   Does not handle super deep trees very well.
     For a tree with depth greater than O(log(N)), the size of the keys stored in the B-Tree nodes is larger than O(1) and thus can lead to oversized blobs or require some extra splitting of blobs.
     Every update pays at least the O(depth where change was made) cost as that path is stored at least once in the path from it to the root of the B-Tree which needs new blobs.
 -   Traversal of sequences high in the tree reading small amounts of data for each item (ex: listing the file names in a directory near the root of a large file system) produces worst case access patterns, resulting in performance which is as bad as the Node Identifier B-Tree: O(log(N)) dependent blob fetches per property accessed.